ip

 ENOTCONN

-The operation is only defined on a connected socket, but the
+The operation is defined only on a connected socket, but the

 socket wasn't connected.